Our products

 What are Cantabrian anchovies?

 Cantabrian anchovies are fillets of European anchovy (Engraulis encrasicolus) fished in the Cantabrian Sea, cured in salt, and packed in olive oil.
-It is a denomination of origin that indicates both the origin of the fish and a tradition of elaboration that has more than a century of history on the northern coast of Spain.
+It is a denomination of origin that indicates both the origin of the fish and a manufacturing tradition that has more than a century of history on the northern coast of Spain.

 Cantabrian Anchovies - Content

 The Cantabrian Sea is a cold sea, with strong currents and an ecosystem rich in plankton.
-These conditions produce anchovies with an optimal fat profile: enough to provide a melting texture and intense flavor, but not so much as to be cloying.
-It is this combination of cold waters, natural feeding, and the genetics of the European anchovy that makes Cantabrian anchovy considered the best in the world for salting.
+These conditions produce anchovies with an optimal fat profile: enough to provide a melt-in-your-mouth texture and intense flavor, but not so much as to be cloying.
+It is this combination of cold waters, natural feeding, and the genetics of the European anchovy that makes Cantabrian anchovies considered the best in the world for salting.

-At Bacalalo, we work exclusively with Cantabrian anchovies of artisanal elaboration, selected for their size, texture, and flavor.
+At Bacalalo, we work exclusively with Cantabrian anchovies of artisanal production, selected for their size, texture, and flavor.
 We believe that a good anchovy is one of the great gastronomic pleasures: simple, direct, and unforgettable.

 The species: Engraulis encrasicolus

-The European anchovy (Engraulis encrasicolus) is a small pelagic fish (8-20 cm) that lives in numerous schools in the eastern Atlantic and the Mediterranean.
+The European anchovy (Engraulis encrasicolus) is a small pelagic fish (8-20 cm) that lives in large schools in the eastern Atlantic and the Mediterranean.
 In Spain, it is known as bocarte or boquerón when fresh, and as anchoa when cured in salt and packed in oil.

 The fishing season: "la costera"